• Skip to primary navigation

 Fairy Potion Ingredients - fizzy science experiments for kids

-How about making erupting volcanoes for small groups of children, you could make them with papier mache, play dough, sand or even snow.
-If you wanted to be super organised you could make mini papier mache volcanoes in advance for the children to erupt.
+How about making erupting volcanoes for small groups of children?
+You could make them with papier mache, play-dough, sand or even snow.
+If you wanted to be super organised, mini papier mache volcanoes made in advance would work brilliantly.

 Colourful Skittles